Orientation and First Year Programs

 YES!
 We know that after being on campus for a couple of weeks, you may know the campus pretty well.
 But, orientation is not just a week long tour!
 It’s a chance to develop relationships with people outside of your team and discover the many services and opportunities the campus has to offer.
 Don’t be the person who misses Piper Passages and then in the middle of the semester says “But nobody told me that I had to ___________ (fill in the blank)!”
 What if I want to make a change to the schedule I registered for?

-Contact the Center for Academic Services at 651-523-2912 or email them at email@example.com.
+Contact Academic Advising at 651-523-2912 or email them at email@example.com.
 How many classes do I take to be considered a full time student?

-For more information on course registration-related questions, please visit the Center for Academic Services (CAS) page.
+For more information on course registration-related questions, please visit Academic Advising's page.

 What will I find in my residence hall room when I move in?